 Four common mistakes include:

-Stay aware of how attendees are seeing you throughout the whole program.
 How is your light?
 Are you big or small and next to your PowerPoint?
 Just as if you are on stage, manage people's experience of you and the event.
 (Chris Littlefield)

 Always have backup Internet connectivity options quickly available.
 I have a fixed internet connection to my home (along with in-house Ethernet wiring and WiFi), but in addition to this I have 2 cell phones (different mobile carriers) and 2 high speed mobile hotspots (cell connectivity from multiple carriers - these devices look like WiFi hotspots).
 I also have a clone backup computer and multiple high quality microphones.
 If there's an issue with the virtual connection, as a speaker, I've taken every reasonable precaution to ensure that it's not an issue on my end.
 (Shara Evans)